MaximoRose/QA_AnalyseResTypeForm/README.md

 - "tfs" is the object defined above.
 - "firstquestion_title" is a string : the question itself, used to name the plots.
 - "firstquestion_labels" : are the possible answers, as a list of strings, used to label the plot.
-- "firstquestion_responses" : is the list of each dataframe corresponding to each possible answer.
+- "firstquestion_responses" : is the list of each dataframe corresponding to each possible answer. firstquestion_responses[0] is the dataframe of all the persons who selected firstquestion_labels[0] for the question named firstquestion_title.

 "firstquestion_labels" and "firstquestion_responses" should be the same length.

 Now, if I want to pie plot the results, I'll use function "plot_mbr_camembert()" in module "mbr_plots".

-__N.B :__ When considering plots, french people don't see pies they see "camembert", one of their round cheese, that's why the function is called so.
+__N.B :__ When considering plots, french people don't see pies, they see "camembert", one of their round cheese.
+That's why the function is called so, I'm a silly french person.

 The complete code to initialize the objects, get the results of the first response and plot them would be :